-The core purpose of ICRAR’s Outreach and Education program is to promote awareness and interest in science, computing and engineering, improving science literacy and participation in science-related fields.
-Beyond this, the program also aims to promote ICRAR, and our joint venture partners Curtin and UWA, to raise the profile of Australian radio astronomy and the SKA and to help attract and retain leading researchers.
+The core purpose of ICRAR’s Outreach and Education program is to promote awareness and interest in science, computing and engineering, improving science literacy and participation in STEM fields.
+Beyond this, the program also aims to promote ICRAR, and our joint venture partners Curtin University and The University of Western Australia, to raise the profile of Australian radio astronomy and the Square Kilometre Array (SKA) and to help attract and retain leading researchers.

 Our team of professional science communicators, with the help of our researchers and postgraduate students, deliver many outreach and education activities throughout the year, and across the country.
-ICRAR uses observing events, public lectures, seminars, school visits, eNewsletters and online resources to actively reach out to the students, teachers and general public of Western Australia and beyond.
+ICRAR uses observing events, public lectures, seminars, school visits, eNewsletters and online resources to actively reach out to the students, teachers and members of the Western Australian community and beyond.

 Any of our astronomy activities and education opportunities can be arranged by contacting the ICRAR Outreach and Education team through firstname.lastname@example.org.